ISSA Nutritionist Study Guide

 Chapter Goals:

-- Be able to give definitions for the key terms related to protein and amino acids.
+- Be able to define the key terms related to protein and amino acids.

-- Know the differences regarding the essential and nonessential amino acids.
+- Know the differences between essential and nonessential amino acids.

 - Know the digestion and absorption processes for proteins in the body.